Volunteer Handbook

 Understanding the Gallery Spaces

-Main Gallery: Our largest "white cube" space.
+• Main Gallery: Our largest "white cube" space.
 It hosts 4-6 major exhibitions a year, selected by a programming committee of peers.
-The artists exhibiting in this space are usually professional artists and are paid according to national CARFAC standards.
+The artists exhibiting in this space are usually mid-career, professional artists and are paid according to national CARFAC standards.

 Volunteer Roles & Opportunities

-Gallery Attendant (The Ambassador)
+Gallery Attendant (The Steward)

 Your main goal is to make the gallery feel accessible.
 Many people find contemporary art galleries intimidating.
 A simple "Hello, feel free to walk around; the artist's statement is right here if you're curious" goes a long way.

-Critical Task: Keep a tally of visitors.
+• Critical Task: Keep a tally of visitors.
 Our funding depends on showing that the community uses this space!

 Installation & Strike (The Crew)

-Events & Openings
+Events & Openings (The Ambassador)

 Volunteer Benefits & Membership